adridder/agent-law/README.md

-# README.md

-# agent-law
+# AGENT LAW

-A minimal, principle-based constitution for AI agents.
+A minimal, principle-based constitution for AI agents, by [Alexander De Ridder](https://alexanderderidder.com)

 This repo ships two things:
 - `LAW.md`: a short, immutable Law for agent behavior.